An aneurysm is a bulge in one part of a blood vessel.

 Age: The risk increases with age.
 Most people who have an abdominal aortic aneurysm are over 65 years old.

-Smoking: Smoking is the most important risk factor that you can influence yourself.
+Smoking: Smoking is the biggest risk factor that you can influence yourself.

-Genes: People who have white skin or close relatives who have had an abdominal aortic aneurysm are at greater risk.
+Genes: The risk is also greater in people who have lighter skin or close relatives who have an abdominal aortic aneurysm.

-Aneurysms usually continue to expand slowly.
-But most of them never cause any noticeable symptoms, and don't cause any problems for the rest of that person's life.
+If an aneurysm gets bigger, it usually does so only gradually.
+But most aneurysms never cause any noticeable symptoms, and don't cause any problems for the rest of that person's life.

-Only some aneurysms become so large that there is a greater risk of the aorta suddenly rupturing.
-If the aorta ruptures, a large amount of blood leaks into the abdominal cavity – a life-threatening emergency.
-The risk of an aneurysm rupturing is higher if the aneurysm is growing rapidly or if it is at least 5.5 cm in diameter.
-It is roughly estimated that aneurysms with a diameter of more than 5.5 cm will rupture within one year in about 3 to 6 out of 100 men.
+Only some aneurysms become so large that they are more likely to suddenly rupture (break open).
+If the aorta ruptures, a large amount of blood leaks into the abdominal cavity.
+This is a life-threatening emergency.
+The risk of an aneurysm rupturing is higher if the aneurysm is growing rapidly or if it's at least 5.5 cm (2.16 inches) in diameter.
+It is roughly estimated that aneurysms with a bigger diameter than that will rupture within one year in about 3 to 6 out of 100 men.

-Abdominal aortic aneurysms are diagnosed using ultrasound imaging of the abdomen (belly).
+Abdominal aortic aneurysms are diagnosed using ultrasound scans of the abdomen (belly).
 The diameter of the abdominal aorta can be measured in this way.
-If the diameter of the aorta is greater than 3 cm, it is considered to be an aneurysm.
+If the diameter of the aorta is greater than 3 cm (1.18 inches), it is considered to be an aneurysm.

 Ultrasound scans can help discover large aneurysms early on.
-The aneurysms can then be repaired before they rupture.
+The aneurysm can then be operated on before it ruptures.
 If smaller bulges are found, they can be checked regularly to see whether they are growing, and how quickly.

-It has been shown that tests for men over the age of 65 lower the risk of aneurysms rupturing and leading to death.
-But screening also has disadvantages: Some aneurysms are discovered and sometimes surgically repaired even though they never would have caused any problems.
+Screening tests for men over the age of 65 reduce the risk of aneurysms rupturing and leading to death.
+But screening also has disadvantages: Some aneurysms are discovered and sometimes treated with surgery even though they never would have caused any problems.
 That is known as overdiagnosis.
-Also, the surgical procedure itself may cause serious complications.
-Knowing that you have an aneurysm can be quite distressing too.
+Also, the procedure itself may cause serious complications.
+Knowing that you have an aneurysm can be very distressing too.

-There is only one high-quality study that looked into tests for women.
-It shows that doesn't have any advantages for women.
+There is only one high-quality study that looked into screening tests for women.
+It shows that screening doesn't have any advantages for women.

 If the risk of rupture is high, surgery is the only preventive measure.
 There are two types of surgery for a large aneurysm:

-Open surgery through an abdominal incision (cut): The aneurysm is opened, and replaced by an artificial vessel (graft).
+Open surgery through an abdominal incision (cut): The aneurysm is opened, and replaced with an artificial blood vessel (graft).

-Endovascular procedure through a small incision in the groin: A small tube (stent) is put into the artery, pushed along to where the aneurysm is, and implanted in the aneurysm.
+Endovascular procedure through a small cut in the groin: A small tube (stent) is put into the artery, pushed along to where the aneurysm is, and implanted in the aneurysm.

 Both of these procedures are associated with risks.
-Determining whether a surgical procedure is a good idea is a very personal decision: On the one hand there are risks, but on the other there is the possible danger of the aneurysm rupturing.
+Determining whether surgery is a good idea is a very personal decision: The treatment involves risks such as lung complications, heart damage and stroke – but the aneurysm might rupture if left untreated.

 Open surgery on the abdominal aorta is a major procedure.
 So the surgery is often followed by rehabilitative therapy.
 The goal of rehabilitation is to minimize the negative effects of the surgery and improve quality of life.
-Rehabilitation offers the opportunity to slowly get back to activities of everyday life so that it's easier to return to your normal routine.
+Rehabilitation makes it possible to slowly get back to activities of everyday life so that it's easier to return to your normal routine.

 Being diagnosed with an abdominal aortic aneurysm can stir up a lot of mixed feelings.
-Some people are happy that their aneurysm was discovered, and the check-ups help make them feel safe.
+Some people are happy that their aneurysm was discovered, and the check-ups help them to feel safe.